FALCON-VLA/FALCON/README.md

 - [x] Release the code, model of FALCON.
 - [x] Release the CALVIN & SimplerEnv evaluation code and model weights for FALCON series.
 - [x] Release pre-training / post-training code for FALCON series.
-- [x] Release the preprocessed camera parameters for CALVIN ABC & CALVIN ABCD.
+- [x] Release the preprocessed point cloud data and camera parameters for CALVIN ABC & CALVIN ABCD.
 - [ ] Release the code for real-world deployment of FALCON via [ManiUniCon](https://github.com/Universal-Control/ManiUniCon).

 ## 🤗 FAQs <a name="faqs"></a>